Fruity overnight oats

 This recipe adds healthy sugars and vitamins from the fruits, healthy fats from the seeds, protein from the protein powder and slow releasing carbohydrates and fibers from the oats.
 The honey also helps with adding some antioxidants, just like the cocoa powder and the cinnamon powder.
 In addition, they all add a lot of flavour to the mix.
 Therefore, it makes for a perfectly healthy, well-rounded breakfast that you can take on the go!

 Like this recipe, tried this recipe or do you have other nice ideas for overnight oats?
 Please let me know in the comments below!
+You could also give my apple pie overnight oats version a whirl if you’d like.
 Also, please follow me on Instagram, Pinterest and Twitter.
-You can also subscribe on the right and get an email every time I upload!
+You can also subscribe and get an email every time I upload!

 Lots of love,